DanielNappa/afterburner/README.md

 ## Technical Details

 The patcher implementation is located in `src/utils/patches/modelExtensions.ts` and uses TypeScript with proper ESTree type annotations.
-All code follows strict type checking with no any or unknown types allowed.
-The patches are applied purely through AST manipulation without string-based code modifications.
+The patches are applied through AST manipulation.

 For development and testing, you can generate astring-formatted reference files from your local CLI installation: